kbongco/NookDepot/README.md

 > The Minimum Viable Product should be a well-planned, easily-communicated product, ensuring that the client's deliverable will be achievable and meet specifications within the time frame estimated.

 _The **NookDepot** MVP
--have User Authentication
+-have User Authentication<br>
--have a page showing materials, tools, gardening, and services -have a details page where you can press a button to add to a section in the shop -have a details page about services
+-have a page showing materials, tools, gardening, and services<br>
+-have a details page where you can press a button to add to a section in the shop<br>
+-have a details page about services<br>
--have a directory showing each User's Shop
+-have a directory showing each User's Shop<br>
 -Have an editable profile page and delete info as well.
--have a search bar up and running
+-have a search bar up and running<br>

 <br>